2026 Draft Board: Pass Catchers

 Things worth noting:

 -The DB board will be out in a few days, but you're going to notice that I included their Slot B+ and C+ categories for the Top 5.
 I didn't for Receiver because it really is an all or nothing kind of thing.
 Either you're a Day 1 Slot and have a C+ of 100% and B+ of 80%, or you're a Day 3 guy with a 2% C+ and a 0% for B+, or you're Undrafted.
 So, I used it more as a tiebreaker.
 If a Day 2 WR (i.e. Williams and Lance) had a Day 1 grade for slot, and a different Day 2 WR (i.e. Branch and Cooper) had a Day 3 grade for slot, then I gave the edge to the former.
 Also worth noting that you can't be solely a slot guy as a pro and make a high-end or superstar impact.
 Teams don't run 3 wide sets all game long, so you have to be able to move outside.
 For example CeeDee Lamb and Jaxon Smith-Njigba are two guys with high grades at Slot.
 Per PFF, Lamb has played 56.8% of his snaps out of the Slot and JSN has played 60.1%.
-By my numbers, the player with the highest slot percentage that currently carries a C or higher grade is Jayden Reed with 75.4%, and he has a C.
+By my numbers, the player with the highest slot percentage that currently carries a C or higher grade is Jayden Reed with 75.4% of his snaps coming out of the slot, and he's at a C.

 -Jordyn Tyson should be less surprising.
 Injuries limited his playing time in college, which of course effected his score and ranking on my board.
 The athletic testing he did at the Combine actually helped his score.
 He would've been about 10 spots lower without it.